 “Look!” — The older son starts abruptly, hinting of disrespect, frustration and impatience.
 “I’ve been slaving for you” — The verb is douleun, related to doulos, servant.
 His relationship to his father was based on work, not love.
 “Never disobeyed” — until now.

 “You never gave me even a young goat” — Yet a goat is of lesser value than a calf.
 But the father would have given a goat if the son had asked (verse 31).
 The son felt unappreciated and unrewarded; his complaint suggests that he had a long-smoldering resentment.
-He complained about the extra given to the younger — similar to the workers in the vineyard who complained about a days’ wage being given to those who worked only one hour.
+He complained about the extra given to the younger — similar to the workers in the vineyard who complained about a days’ wage being given to those who worked only one hour (Matthew 20:12).

 C. Response of the father — verses 31-32

 “My son” — The usual word for “son” in this parable is huios; here it is teknon, “child,” a term of affection.
 “Everything I have is yours” — The older son will get the entire inheritance.
 Some commentators speculate about the legal status of the property rights and whether the younger son could have inherited something, but the parable says nothing about it.
 Inheritance details are not the point; acceptance or reconciliation is.
 Older sons inherited twice as much as other sons because they had a responsibility to the family.
 The older son would have had a duty to take care of a brother who fell on hard times.
-But the older son was not willing to accept this responsibility; he simply wanted the property.
+But the older son was not willing to accept this responsibility; he (like the younger son!) simply wanted the property.

 What this parable teaches us about God

 The context helps us understand the lessons of the parable.
 Verses 1-2 tell us that sinners and tax collectors were being taught by Jesus.
-Pharisees then criticized Jesus — not for teaching them, but for eating with them, which was a sign of social acceptance.
+Pharisees criticized Jesus — not for teaching such people, but for eating with them, which was a sign of social acceptance.
 The Pharisees tried hard to be righteous, and they were disturbed that Jesus accepted people who hadn’t been trying hard.
 Perhaps they were worried that Jesus was making it too easy on people, and his acceptance might encourage others to be lazy.

-Jesus then gave the parables of the lost sheep and the lost coin, both illustrating the point that God rejoices about each sinner who repents.
+Jesus then gave the parables of the lost sheep and the lost coin, both concluding that God rejoices about each sinner who repents.
 “There will be more rejoicing in heaven over one sinner who repents than over ninety-nine righteous persons who do not need to repent” (verse 7).
 There’s no such thing as a person who has no need for repentance, but the Pharisees weren’t yet aware of that.
 There would be rejoicing for them, too, if they would accept it.

-But the parable is not just about Jesus in the first century; it is a timeless message about God the Father.
+But the parable is not just about Jesus in the first century; it is also a timeless message about God the Father.
 He rejoices over (cf. the celebration) and honors (cf. the robe, ring and sandals) every sinner who repents.
 He doesn’t wait for a full and formal apology; he perceives the attitude and comes toward us.
 This theme of joyful acceptance, similar to that of the first two parables of this chapter, dominates the first part of this parable.
-This is the lesson illustrated by the father: He is always ready to welcome a returning child.
+This lesson is illustrated by the father: He is always ready to welcome a returning child.

 These themes are timeless.
 God rejoices over each person who repents, and so should we.
 We need not kill a calf for repentant persons (Jesus didn’t; the parable illustrates the attitude of rejoicing, not the specific actions we should take).
 We need to accept repentant sinners to social fellowship (cf. eating with them, verse 2) and religious instruction (cf. allowing them to listen, verse 1).
-This particular parable does not say we should seek outcasts (that is shown better by the parables of lost sheep and lost coin), but that we should be happy when they come to us to be taught.
+This parable does not say we should seek outcasts (that is shown better by the parables of lost sheep and lost coin), but that we should be happy when they come to us to be taught.

-In effect, Jesus’ story shows that it is ungodly to refuse to rejoice about repentance.
+Jesus’ story shows that it is ungodly to refuse to rejoice about repentance.
 The Pharisees, by insisting on a too-strict standard of righteousness, were being unrighteous.
 They, too, needed to repent.

 Similarly, the parable does not reveal what the younger son did.
 Did he abuse his second chance?
 That also reflects the situation Jesus was in.
 Would the tax collectors and sinners continue in their repentance?
 It was not yet known.
 Nevertheless, it is appropriate — no, necessary — to rejoice at their first change of heart, rather than waiting for some probationary period.